-Any height in General Industry greater than 4 feet is considered a hazard and must be protected.
-(For construction, the height is 6 feet) This includes:
+Any height greater than 4 feet is considered a hazard and must be protected.
+This includes:

-Roofs
+- Roofs

-Floor Openings
+- Floor Openings

-Loading Docks
+- Loading Docks

-Work Platforms
+- Work Platforms

 Ways to Protect Employees from Fall Hazards:

 The most effective way to protect employees from falls is by eliminating the hazard.
 Passive systems such as guardrails and covers remove the employee's exposure to the hazard.